Amalan-ConStat/R-fitODBOD/JOSSpaper/paper.md

 1. Extract the data in a meaningful way (**BODextract** function).
-2. Check whether the Binomial distribution can be fitted and if not test the Over-dispersion (**fitBin** function) by using Pearson Chi-square Goodness of Fit test.
+2. Check whether the Binomial distribution can be fitted and if not test the Over-dispersion (**fitBin** function) by using Pearson Chi-square Goodness of fit test.
 3. If Over-dispersion exists, estimate the parameters for each distribution for the given data separately (**EstTriBin**, **EstMLEBetaBin**, **EstMGFBetaBin**, **EstMLEKumBin**,